elias94/blog/src/_posts/2021-12-15-The next search engine.md

 desc: It's a while that I've been thinking about a new search engine, and the need for it has also recently been raised in communities like HN.
 ---

-It's a while that I've been thinking about a new search engine, and the need for it has also recently been raised in communities like HN.
+It's been a while that I'm thinking about a new search engine, and the need for it has also recently been raised in communities like HN.
 In this post I will share my thoughts on the features I would like to have in the next search engine.